david-cortes/contextualbandits/docs/index.rst

 =================================

 This is the documentation page for the python package *contextualbandits*.
-For more details, see the project's home page:
+For more details, see the project's GitHub page:

 `<https://www.github.com/david-cortes/contextualbandits/>`_